 “As the minister of a church, I’m not supposed to want to talk about hate, but I hate this place,” he yelled, pointing to the ICE building.
 “This place right here is racial and ethnic cleansing American-style.”

-But in the end, it was Andujar—interview-ready in dress clothes and her hair tied back in a bun—who most energized the crowd.
+But in the end, it was Andujar — interview-ready in dress clothes and her hair tied back in a bun — who most energized the crowd.

 Having arrived in the U.S. from the Dominican Republic when she was 4 years old, she said she has always considered herself an American.
 If she were booted from the country, she said, she would lose her family and the only home she’s ever known.

-She doesn’t plan to go silent, despite being on ICE’s radar.
+Even so, she doesn’t plan to go silent, despite being on ICE’s radar.
 Many have speculated that her position as the founding president of UndocuRutgers, an immigrant-advocacy group, exposed her to deportation in the first place.

 “My dedication to undocumented students and ensuring that they have the opportunities that they deserve remains,” she said.
 “I will fight back because I am here to stay.”